cstivers78/igloo/README.md

       case (_,m) => m
     }

-The `map` function takes a function argument of: `((String,Message))=>Message`.
-It will return a new bundle, with the updated messages.
-So, when you get the `personal_greeting` message, it will already be formatted:
+The `map` function takes a function argument of: `((String,Message))=>Message`, where `String` is the resource key and message is the message resource.
+The result of the `map` function is a new bundle containing the updated messages.
+So, when you get the `personal_greeting` message from this new bundle, it will already be formatted:

     bundleA("personal_greeting")
     // Hello Bill

-This is especially useful when you want to use a "logic-less" templating system such as Mustache.
+This method of formatting messages is especially useful when you want to use a "logic-less" templating system such as Mustache, where you are not able to call functions.